pcroland/pptu/README.md

 * `--snapshots`: Override number of snapshots to take (default: 4).

 ## Notes
-Movie support for BTN and miniseries support for PTP is not yet implemented.
+Movie support for BTN is not yet implemented.